DovBee/DovBee.github.io/README.md

 * Highlight and Ctrl+/ for making a note (not displayed on page)
 * Ctrl+ click selects multiple points for editing
 * Sass compressed into CSS, only edit Sass files

+## Notes on Uploading
+* Make sure to save
+* Go to Github Desktop
+* In the Changes tab, add Summary and/or Description and then Commit to Master
+* Click "Push to Origin"